Police body camera: History

+In 2026, the Last Week Tonight with John Oliver investigative news series released an exposé about police body cameras, accusing the US federal government of refusing to release on body cam footage of the Killing of Alex Pretti and arguing US police often refuse to release body camera footage when doing so would lead to an officer being charged with a crime.
+Police body cameras have been used in the 2026 Delaney Hall protests, where police were sued by an advocacy organization for refusing to release body camera footage of a police officer who allegedly stole a journalist's $10,000 camera equipment.

 Relevant research

 Washington study

 As more studies in more police departments were performed, the evidence became more mixed.
 One of the most robust studies was done among thousands of Washington, D.C. officers, led by David Yokum at the Lab@DC, a team of scientists embedded in D.C. government, and Anita Ravishankar at D.C.’s Metropolitan Police Department (M.P.D.).
 The evaluation found no effect on use-of-force by officers or on the number of complaints by civilians.
 The researchers concluded that police officers equipped with body cameras used force and confronted civilians in a similar manner compared with officers without body cameras: “This is the most important empirical study on the impact of police body-worn cameras to date. ...
 These results suggest we should recalibrate our expectations” of cameras’ ability to make a “large-scale behavioral change in policing, particularly in contexts similar to Washington, D.C.".
 The study not only presents statistical analyses, but also provides qualitative research and analysis to shed light on the controversies surrounding the cameras.
 According to the study, several factors could explain why the cameras did not change the behavior of the police - even though there was a high level of compliance to the rules governing the activation of the cameras: desensitization to the cameras and the fact that police officers already performed better due to an increase in monitoring of their actions before the introduction of the cameras.
 A third possibility was that officers without cameras acted similar to officers with cameras, because they were aware of their colleagues who did wear these devices.

 Since the Washington-study, several others have been published that concluded the body cameras did not live up to - perhaps too high - expectations.
 The meta-evaluation cited below contains information on all studies if they met the methodological quality requirements.